MintonGroup/swiftest/README.md

 0.0               !
 J2 term, optional, set to 0.0 for a spherical body
 0.0               !
 J4 term, optional, set to 0.0 for a spherical body
 0.4 0.4 0.4       !
 Principal moments of inertia, optional, leave off if not using, SyMBA only 0.0 0.0 0.0       !
-Rotational vectors in radians per second, optional, leave off if not using, SyMBA only
+Rotational vectors in degrees per time unit, optional, leave off if not using, SyMBA only
 ```

 The **<span>pl.in</span>** includes all massive body initial conditions.
 The structure of the  **<span>pl.in</span>** is as follows: